-- j.
+- d.
+Fraction and salary. - e.
+Library privileges. - f.
+A general description of benefits, including a reference to the benefits website - g.
+Name(s) and telephone number(s) for questions regarding benefits and departmental services. - h.
+A reference to the language of Article X regarding SEVIS Fees. - i.
+A reference to Article XXII: Policies and Procedures for Employees with Disabilities. - j.
 The following statement: "The terms and conditions of your employment as a Graduate Student Instructor or Graduate Student Staff Assistant are governed by a collective bargaining agreement between the Regents of the University of Michigan and the Graduate Employees' Organization (the "UM/GEO Agreement"). - k.
 If available at the time of the correspondence referenced in C. 7. above, a fraction calculation form that reflects the breakdown of time the Employee should expect to spend on employment duties.
 The fraction calculation form must be signed by the Employee's direct supervisor.
 If the fraction calculation form is not available at the time of the correspondence referenced in C.7 above, the anticipated date(s) by which the fraction calculation forms will be available, and a contact in the appointing unit who may answer questions about the form.
-The fraction calculation form will be given to the Employee no later than fourteen (14) calendar days after the start of employment. - The following reference to the availability of child care subsidies under Article XII: Child Care: "If you believe you may have the need for financial assistance for child care, you are encouraged to apply for a Child Care Subsidy, as described more fully in Article XII of the UM/GEO Agreement and on the Office of Financial Aid website." - m.
+The fraction calculation form will be given to the Employee no later than fourteen (14) calendar days after the start of employment.

+- An onboarding checklist, including: general employment information and a section for each unit to include unit specific information for new GSIs/GSSAs - m.
+The following reference to the availability of child care subsidies under Article XII: Child Care: "If you believe you may have the need for financial assistance for child care, you are encouraged to apply for a Child Care Subsidy, as described more fully in Article XII of the UM/GEO Agreement and on the Office of Financial Aid website." - n.
 The following statement: "The University recognizes that many international graduate students' visas (e.g., F-1 and J-1 visas) prohibit them from working more than 20 hours per week.
 The University and its appointing units are committed to working with and supporting graduate students in these circumstances to meet these requirements.
-If you have any questions, the International Center contact number is (734) 764-9310."
+If you have any questions, the International Center contact number is (734) 764-9310." - 8.
+Upon initial employment, departments will inform Employees of assistance in the English language available to them from the University as specified in Article XIX: Employee Training.

-Article IX: Job Postings, Distribution of Postings,
+Article IX: Job Postings, Distribution of Postings, Notification and Hire Procedures

-Notification, and Hiring Procedures